WabashOS/riscv-isa-sim/nic_spec.md

 | CKSUM\_REQ    | BASE + 40  |

 ## MACADDR
-Returns the currently configured MAC address of this NIC
+Returns the currently configured MAC address of this NIC.

+## COUNTS
+Returns limits for the NIC queues.
+Currently configured to return 0 every time.